 Select the radio button next to Edit accounts.

 Filter, search, and deselect accounts to exclude from the organization source.
-If a parent account is selected, its child accounts will be included in the hierarchy.
+You cannot deselect the AWS management account.

 Select Save to submit your hierarchy changes.

 Select View in the source to display your updated source hierarchy.